walmartlabs/thorax/README.md

 ### 2

-Open the directory in your favorite editor - these examples will all use sublime text.
-Things you should know up front:
+Open the seed project in your favorite text editor.
+Things to know before we get started:

-- you must use the seed project to build with thorax
+* You must use the seed project to build with thorax
-- most of this directory structure, and the dependencies, are dev happiness and build related. this is a mobile framework - as little as possible goes over the wire. only the public folder.
+* Most of the dependencies are build related.
+This is a mobile framework: very little goes over the wire.

-Here's what you should know about:

-- components, here live bower files?
-- js, most of your work done here, notice init.js in particular besides the folders, note the assignment of things to hte application object though that's probably going away...
-- node modules should be self explanatory
-- public is what's going over the wire, notice in particular that the index file is super lightweight, here's what should be in it...
-- stylesheets is pretty simple
+## picture of directory structure

+* *components*, are front end packages managed by [bower](http://bower.io/), see *bower.json*
+* *js*, is where you'll spend most your development time - your models, collections, views and routers live here.
+* *node modules* are dependencies managed by [npm](https://npmjs.org/)
+* *public* is the folder the project files are copied into during the build process - all that goes over the wire.
+Notice in particular that there is hardly anything in the index file - it should stay like this except for script tags you'll need to put into the head (like a script tag from [typekit](http://help.typekit.com/customer/portal/articles/649336-embed-code), for instance, or other packages you're grabbing from a [cdn](http://cdnjs.com)).
+* you can have as many different *.css* files in the *stylesheets* folder as you want, and
-- tasks is grunt
+* *tasks* is grunt
-- templates is wehre all your goods go, not in index
-- application.handlebars is a special beast with headers and footers and layout objects
-- no lumbar.json anymore but the other json should be self explanatory
-- AN IMAGE OR SERIES OF SNIPPETS OF IMAGES WILL GO HERE TO SHOW THE DIRECTORY STRUCTURE.
-THIS SECTION IS AN ANNOTATED IMAGE OF A DIRECTORY STRUCTURE. we will have to make it pretty and navigable though it will be a shitload of information, while still having the call to actions clear at the bottom.
+* *templates* contains all of your *.handlebars* files.
+Your HTML and handlebars logic will live here, not in your index.html file.
+  * *application.handlebars* will contain headers and footers, as well as [layout elements]
+* *.json* files are config for build & dependencies

 ### 3

-Here are three tutorials of increasing complexity.
+Here are three tutorials of increasing complexity that have been designed to help you learn to build single page applications with Thorax.

-- the first one is a very small contact list tutorial that shows the interaction of the major concepts in building a thorax app: models, collections, routers, views and templates, and shows the interaction between all of them.
-CRUD.
-Localstorage...
+1. A very small contact list tutorial. [demo]().
+The goal:
+  * demonstrate the major concepts in building a thorax app: models, collections, routers, views and templates.
+Demonstrate how they interact
+  * implement CRUD via backbone.localStorage
+2. Alex Osterwalder's Business Model Canvas implemented in Thorax. [demo]() The goal:
-- the second one shows more complex views, ui patterns, all the bootstrap api implemented with thorax.. ie., pagination with collection rendering, showing child views inside of tabs, etc., also done with local storage
+  * demonstrate more complex views, ui patterns, Twitter Bootstrap (ie., pagination with collection rendering, showing child views inside of tabs, etc.) also done with local storage
-- the third one is networked with the rails backend and is the 10-4 app! yay! so much to talk about here. this will be less step by step, at this point, since they should be able to read a directory structure now, and more about application architecture.
+3. A fully featured Thorax application called 10-4, with a Ruby on Rails backend.
+Developed internally for employee monitoring & feedback at Walmart and subsequently open sourced.
+This tutorial is heavier on discussions of application architecture and lighter on step by step instructions.

 ### [go to api call to action](api.html)